 CDP does not reduce other benefits.
-In fact, it may even increase another benefit you receive or help you to qualify for other benefits (such as Carer's Allowance and Universal Credit).
-If your child is aged 16 or over and is not currently receiving CDP, they would need to claim Adult Disability Payment instead for which we have separate information.
+In fact, it may even increase another benefit you receive or help you to qualify for other benefits (such as Carer Support Payment and Universal Credit).
+CDP can be paid until your child is 18 years, but if your child is aged 16 or over and is not currently receiving CDP, they could consider applying for Adult Disability Payment (ADP) instead for which we have separate information.
+If they are terminally ill, different rules apply - see page 9.